gmaccario/vuesquare/README.md

 There are a couple of lacks: a "loading" message still on the screen in the second case (localization NOT accepted) and the form disappear when I click on the venue details (always on the second case).
 But this is just a demo!  ¯\_(ツ)_/¯

+Anyway, you can see a working example here: https://www.giuseppemaccario.com/foursquare-integration/

-Please let me know what your thoughts on this are!
+Please let me know what your thoughts!